JS Tennant

 ““Tennant is an amiable, erudite writer who shares sides to Cuba few of us have seen before””

-James is co-author (with Richard Hollis) of Cuba ’62: Preludes to a World Crisis.
+Tennant is co-author (with Richard Hollis) of Cuba ’62: Preludes to a World Crisis.
 A second book about Cuba, Mrs Gargantua, is forthcoming from William Collins: it was the first English-language entry to have won the Michael Jacobs Award from the Gabriel García Márquez Foundation for Journalism.

 Published works